llm-misinformation/llm-misinformation-survey/README.md

 ## 🔔 News
-- 🔥 [2023/10/26] We release the paper list and our survey paper [Combating Misinformation in the Age of LLMs: Opportunities and Challenges](https://arxiv.org/abs/2311.05656).
+- 🔥 [2023/11/12] Our survey paper [Combating Misinformation in the Age of LLMs: Opportunities and Challenges](https://arxiv.org/abs/2311.05656) is on arXiv.

 - 🔥 [2023/10/18] We release the dataset and code for our paper [Can LLM-Generated Misinformation Be Detected?](https://arxiv.org/abs/2309.13788) [[arXiv]](https://arxiv.org/abs/2309.13788) [[dataset and code]](https://github.com/llm-misinformation/llm-misinformation/)